-A deliberate, conscious persistent and repeated desire to verbally, physically, psychologically or emotionally hurt another person or cause them unnecessary stress.
-This can include repeated online behaviour that is intended to hurt, humiliate intimidate or upset the victim.

-Examples (not exhaustive) include:

-- Actual physical harm, damage to property.

-- Verbal abuse (including sexual and racial harassment)

-- Extortion

-- Exclusion from friendship groups

-- Malicious gossip

-- Cyber bullying abusing social network sites including Facebook, Twitter, Edmodo, Instagram, Viber, Youtube, Kik, Ask.fm, Tumblr, Mufy/media sites, Tik Tok and any other sites developed subsequent to this policy during and outside of school hours, including all school outings and events.

-- Coercing a third party to bully an individual

-- Theft

-- Non-verbal threatening gestures

-- Intimidatory messages- the production, display or circulation of written words, pictures or other materials aimed at intimidation, name belittling and gestures.

-- Graffiti, sniggering, sarcastic remarks

-- Homophobic name calling /using graffiti, spreading rumours about a person's sexual orientation; taunting a person of a different sexual orientation

-- Racial discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background.
+Persistent bullying One-off A deliberate, conscious persistent and repeated desire to verbally, physically, psychologically or emotionally hurt another person or cause them unnecessary stress.
+This can include repeated online behaviour that is intended to hurt, humiliate, intimidate or upset the victim.
+A single incident in which the victim is made to feel hurt, humiliated, intimidated or upset will be considered as bullying if there is a clear power imbalance between the perpetrator and the victim.
+Such a power imbalance might be created by: Examples (not exhaustive) include: Actual physical harm, damage to property.
+Verbal abuse (including sexual and racial harassment) Extortion Exclusion from friendship groups Malicious gossip Cyber bullying - abusing social network sites including Facebook, Twitter, Edmodo, Instagram, Viber, Youtube, Kik, Ask.fm, Tumblr, Mufy/media sites, Tik Tok and any other sites developed subsequent to this policy during and outside of school hours, including all school outings and events.
+Coercing a third party to bully an individual Theft Non-verbal threatening gestures Intimidatory messages- the production, display or circulation of written words, pictures or other materials aimed at intimidation, name belittling and gestures.
+Graffiti, sniggering, sarcastic remarks Homophobic - name calling /using graffiti, spreading rumours about a person's sexual orientation; taunting a person of a different sexual orientation Racial - discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background.
+The perpetrator clearly being older, bigger, or stronger than the victim.
+The perpetrator being part of a group while the victim is on their own or part of a much smaller group.
+The victim clearly being more vulnerable by virtue of their physical appearance or personality.